smartfog/fogflow/doc/en/source/scorpio.rst

 **Type 2**

 * FogFlow task will publish NGSI-LD to the FogFlow broker.
-* Scorpio broker will subscribe to the FogFlow broker to get the notification form FOgFLow broker.
+* Scorpio broker will subscribe to the FogFlow broker to get the notification form FogFlow broker.

 .. code-block:: console